ihabadly/SoC-Nios-Sim/README.md

     - Click: Finish
     - In the save dialog box, browse to the "soc-nios" folder then click Open, and name the design as "nios_system.qsys" and click Save
     - Click: Close
-    - When prompted to Generate now?, click Yes, then click Generate
+    - When prompted to Generate now?, click Yes, under Create Simulation Model, Select VHDL then click Generate
     - Click: Finish

 5. Use the Quartus&reg; Prime Tool to synthesis the processor design: